 The affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on this proposal is required for adoption of this resolution.
 Abstentions shall be included in determining the number of shares present and entitled to vote on the proposal, thus having the effect of a vote against the proposal.
-Broker non-votes are not counted in determining the number of shares present and entitled to vote on the outcome.
+Broker non-votes are not counted in determining the number of shares present and entitled to vote and will therefore have no effect on the outcome.